Estate Planning, Probate & Elder Law Tips, Tricks, News, Upcoming Events & More

 - Tax Changes

 Tax laws are constantly changing, which means that you need to be ready to change your estate plan to account for these changes.
 One of the most recent changes to tax law, the SECURE Act, updated how inherited IRAs are paid out, reducing the time for payout to 10 years, rather than over the beneficiary’s lifetime.
 Additionally, with the recent political changes, you want to watch out for changes in the Estate Tax Exemption amount which could significantly impact your estate plan.

 - Your Assets or Liabilities Change

 Whether your estate’s value has increased or decreased in value, a significant change should be reason for a review of your estate plan.
 A change in the composition of your estate should also warrant a review.
 You may have sold assets or added assets that could have a significant impact on your estate plan.

 Oftentimes we overlook updating the beneficiary designations of IRAs, 401(k)s, and other retirement plans.
 The beneficiaries of these accounts are determined by the designation form on file in your estate plan, not your will or trust.
 You want to make sure these are clearly outlined, as the beneficiary designations control who receives annuities, life insurance, and some financial accounts that may not be included in your will or trust.

 When family changes occur —like a birth, death, or divorce—you should update your estate plan.
 There might be a new child or grandchild that you want to include.
 A death or divorce in the family are instances where you might want to remove someone.
 You may have also gone through a divorce, remarried, or became widowed since implementing your will.

 Any significant life changes also serve as a good reminder to review and update your estate plan.

-To make sure your estate plan is up-to-date, contact the Law Firm of Blanche D. Smith to schedule a free consultation.
+To make sure your estate plan is up-to-date, contact the Law Firm of Blanche D. Smith to schedule your initial consultation.